-Even if you have a full-time job where you already make CPF contributions from your salary, you still have to contribute to your MediSave if your net trade income from your side hustle or freelancing gig is above $6,000 a year.
+Even if you also have another full-time job where you already make CPF contributions from your salary, you still have to contribute to your MediSave Account if your net trade income from your side hustle or freelancing gig is above $6,000 a year.
 This is regardless of whether you are earning more than the $6,000 monthly salary ceiling for CPF contributions.
 This is also the same for employees with more than one job.

 |Net Trade Income (Year)||$6,000 to $12,000||Above $12,000 to $18,000*||Above $18,000|